arob5/arob5.github.io/_posts/2024-01-11-GP-specifications.md

 where the Delta function now depends on the labels $i, j$ instead of the values of the inputs.
 In the spatial statistics literature, it is not uncommon to see a covariance function defined like (10), but this is basically a notational hack.
-The kernel is a function of two inputs from
+A kernel is a function of two inputs from
 $\mathcal{X}$ - we can't have it also depending on some side information like the labels $i, j$.
 At the end of the day, (9) and (10) are attempts to incorporate some concept of **white noise** inside the kernel itself, rather